Mirador connects the best financial reporting technology to the wealthiest of clients, with Okta as the identity foundation

 Larizza first worked with Okta as chief administrative officer at Fieldpoint Private, a wealth management firm created by and for those same high-net-worth clients.
 When he decided to start Mirador, he knew Okta would play a significant role.
 “Okta might have been the second or third contract that we signed,” he says.
 “It was that important to us.”

-“Third, it’s an incredibly powerful tool that’s really simple to use and administer,” he adds.
-“If it’s too hard, no one’s going to use it.
+“[Okta] is an incredibly powerful tool that’s simple to use and administer,” he adds.
+“If it’s too hard, no one will use it.
 If it’s not secure enough, that doesn’t help, either.
-Striking that balance is really important, and Okta offers the right features for us to do that.”
+Striking that balance is important, and Okta offers the right features for us to do that.”

-As technology consultants, the Mirador team follows fifteen technology categories, one of which is identity management.
-“We have a working knowledge of all the top players out there,” he says.
-Mirador continues to choose Okta because of the way the technology balances usability with a robust, forward-thinking security model.
+As technology consultants, the Mirador team closely follows and evaluates 15 technology categories.
+One is identity management.
+“We have a working knowledge of all the top players in the market,” he says.
+Mirador continues to choose Okta because the technology balances usability with a robust, forward-thinking security model.

 Speedy, secure identity integration